 With a little bit of shopping and installation, you can create more storage room.
 Plus, since they're out in the open, easy access to them is maintained.

 The company Organized Obie offers many super easy and affordable ways to maximize kitchen space.
+If you use the promo code RVLIFESTYLE they'll give you 5% off the cost of your order.

 Here are some specific RV kitchen storage ideas for the wall that will free up much room…